Skills Utilized

 complex images made bad backgrounds, simple low-contrast patterns

-as did subtle animated effects.
+worked fine, as did subtle animated effects.

-In this interface, DHTML and the alpha filter allow ghostly faces
+In this interface, DHTML and the alpha filter allow ghostly faces to appear

 in and out of the background mist (you can just make out the face